aliabbaschadhar/my-ops/README.md

 # my-ops

-All kubernates manifest file will be here
+All kubernetes manifest file will be here